AxonIQ/reference-guide/axon-framework/events/event-processors/streaming.md

 > **Partial Replays**
 >
+> It is possible to provide a token position to be used when### Threading Differences

+The tabbed section below is dedicated towards the difference between both implementations:

+{% tabs %}
+{% tab title="Tracking Event Processor" %}

+The `TrackingEventProcessor`, called the Tracking Processor or "TEP" for short, is a `StreamingEventProcessor` implementation.
+The Tracking Processor uses a `ThreadFactory` to start

+{% endtab %}
+{% tab title="Pooled Streaming Event Processor" %}

+Under the hoods, it however uses two threads pools, instead of the single fixed set of threads used by the `TrackingEventProcessor`.
+The first thread pool is in charge of open a stream with the event source and to delegate all the work (e.g. which events to handle, split/merge, etc.).
+The second thread pool is dealing with all the segments the `PooledStreamingEventProcessor` could claim.

+{% endtab %}
+{% endtabs %}

+The StreamingEventProcessor can claim a single segment per thread, if the configured number of threads are less than number of configured segments, some of the events might not be handled.
+Hence it is recommended to have the number of threads on every node more than or equal to the total number of segments.
-> It is possible to provide a token position to be used when resetting a `TrackingEventProcessor`; thus, specifying from which point in the event log it should start replaying the events.
+Normally, a single thread will process a single segment. resetting a `TrackingEventProcessor`; thus, specifying from which point in the event log it should start replaying the events.
 > This would require the usage of the `TrackingEventProcessor#resetTokens(TrackingToken)` or `TrackingEventProcessor#resetTokens(Function<StreamableMessageSource<TrackedEventMessage<?>>, TrackingToken>)` method, which both provide the `TrackingToken` from which the reset should start.
 >
 > How to customize a tracking token position is described [here](streaming.md#token-configuration).